 Currently, there are 7,540 brick and mortar locations and over 100,000 online retailers that accept bitcoins for their products and services.
 These numbers continue to grow and you can keep tabs on who is accepting bitcoins in your neighborhood by visiting coinmap.org (just brick & mortar locations) or, for a more comprehensive look at bitcoin-accepting merchants, visit spendbitcoins.com.

-There are also a great deal of companies that take bitcoins as online payments for their services, such as airlines and booking sites.
+There are also plenty of companies that take bitcoins as online payments for their services, such as airlines and booking sites.

-- CheapAir: You can buy cheap flight tickets using bitcoins in this site.
-They have been accepting bitcoins since 2013, and this year they also started accepting Bitcoin Cash, Dash and Litecoin as a form of payment.
+- CheapAir: You can buy cheap flight tickets using bitcoins at this site.
+They have been accepting bitcoins since 2013 and this year they also started accepting Bitcoin Cash, Dash, and Litecoin as a method of payment.

 - SurfAir: Another airline which accepts bitcoin as a form of payment since November 2017.
 They also accept Ethereum.

 - Overstock: An internet retailer where you can buy home decor, furniture, bedding, and many other goods.
-They started taking bitcoin as a form of payment starting on January 9, 2014, thus becaming the first major retailer to do so.
+They started taking bitcoin as a method of payment since January 9, 2014, thus becoming the first major retailer to do so.

 - PizzaForCoins: Yes, you can also buy food using bitcoins.
-This company started out in February, 2013, making them some of the first companies to take bitcoins as a form of payment.
-Their concept is simple, get a pizza delivered to your house (depending on where you’re located), and pay using bitcoins.
+This company started out in February 2013, making them some of the first companies to take bitcoins as a method of payment.
+Their concept is simple, get a pizza delivered to your house (depending on where you’re located) and pay using bitcoins.